apaprocki/node-dhcpjs/README.md

          vendorClassIdentifier: 'MSFT 5.0',
          parameterRequestList: [ 1, 15, 3, 6, 44, 46, 47, 31, 33, 249, 43 ],
          vendorOptions: { '220': <Buffer 00> } } }

+To see the skeleton DHCP client operate, edit example-client.js and modify the ethernet address and client identifier to match those on your computer.
+Run:

+    sudo node example-client.js

+This will send a DHCPDISCOVER packet to the network and any proper DHCP server will respond with a DHCPOFFER packet that will be printed to the console.

 ## Installation